khidirahmed/SayIt/README.md

-# SayIt
+# SayIt - Readme
 We at SayIt believe in a positive environment, so we created this anonymous application.
+In our app, users can provide feedback on certain problems relevant to their current situation while also maintaining their identity.
+Our feedback system is location-based

 # Getting Started
+To get started

 # Installment